YevhenSkliarov/PuppeteerTestFramework/README.md

 #run tests:
 _Open src/tests/{filename} => click run on describe or it level(describe level run all suite tests, it level run single test)_

+_To run all tests (for example in CI)  go to package.json scripts => test_

+_If you setup CI job don't forget to set CI=true otherwise tests will be run in watch mode_

 #project structure:
 _Create BasePage with common methods_